Signalling of the Toronto subway: Overview

 Headway control, a method of evening out the spacing between trains, is active at certain stations with interlocking (or home) signals.
 Such a signal turns red as a train passes it, and will remain red for a variable amount of time.
 This time depends on the distance between the last train that passed the signal, and the train that comes after the next train.
 This system is computerized, and can accurately calculate the relative distances between trains.
 If the next train is closer to the train before than the train after, then the signal will hold the train at the station.
 If the next train is closer to the train after it than the train before it, then the signal will clear.

 There are several limitations to this signalling system that can result in "signal problems" and "signal delays".
 One of the most common problems is track down.
 A track down occurs when a block gets a false reading and places signals into the danger position even when there is no train occupying the block.
 This can occur if debris interrupts the block by grounding out the track circuit mimicking the electric circuit caused by an actual train in the area.

 When a signal fails to clear, depending on the area, there are three different ways to rectify the situation.
 At some signals, transit control can perform a "call-on" where an orange aspect blinks and the trip arm is released even when the aspect displayed is red.
 The second option is a "key-by".
 Some signals have a plunger that the operator can stop, reach out the window, operate the plunger dropping the trip arm and then operate the train to a less restrictive signal.
 Where neither of these options exist, the only way to get past a defective signal is to "trip through".
 The operator at slow speed must trip the signal (which in turn trips the train and places it into emergency).
-The crew must then reset the emergency valve (by going out the front door of the train) before proceeding.
+The crew must then reset the emergency valve before proceeding.